 Don’t worry too much about what settings you’ve chosen, you can always go back and change them manually later within the software.

-To get started with video you’ll need to add a source, which will be different from live streaming gameplay than if you were talking live to camera, for example.
+Now you can add your video sources.
+For example, for a gaming stream, two sources might be game-play video and a live video camera on the gamer.
 Right click on the Sources panel at the bottom of the screen and hover over Add to see a list of choices.

-OBS Studio will automatically set your default audio device and microphone.
-If you have more than one option and you want to choose yourself, you can do this under File > Settings > Audio.
+OBS will automatically set to your default audio device and microphone.
+If you have more than one option and you want to choose these yourself, you can do this under File > Settings > Audio.
 If you’re a macOS user, you’ll need this extra app.

 You might have multiple audio inputs, like if you’re streaming a game on Twitch and want to keep its audio, but also have your mic live.
-The great thing about OBS is it has an audio mixer, so it’s really easy to add multiple sources (they’re under the list as previously explained with video sources) and then use the mixer to quickly control them as needed.
-Each one you add will also appear in the Audio Mixer at the bottom.
+The great thing about OBS is it has an audio mixer, so it’s really easy to add multiple sources (they’re under the list as previously explained with video sources).
+You can use the mixer to quickly control them as needed.
+The levels for each one you add will also appear in the Audio Mixer at the bottom.